 Sacristans are responsible for ensuring that the sacred vessels, altar, and general worship space are prepared before the celebration of Mass.
 After Mass and after the sacred vessels are purified, the Sacristan is responsible for cleaning them, putting them away and ensuring the worship space is restored to normal.
 For more information, please contact Father Andrew via the parish office.

 Volunteers wash and iron sacred linens used at Mass.
 Commitment: 90 minutes, every other month.
 For more information, please contact the parish office.

 Volunteer’s clean pews, dust windowsills and statues, and do whatever cleaning is necessary.
-The Heavenly Dusters work on Friday mornings after 8AM mass.
-Contact Joy Volkening or Marlene Gurley through the parish office.
+The Heavenly Dusters work on Friday afternoon.
+Contact Margarita Pantoja through the parish office.

 Eucharistic Adoration relies on parishioners signing up for one hour slot to take a regular opportunity to pray and worship before Christ present in the Holy Eucharist on Wednesday from 5-7 PM and the first Friday monthly 4-6 PM

 For more information, please contact Mary Berg through the Parish Office 847-468-6900.